Varunsai85/Varunsai85/README.md

 ## Full Stack Developer

 I am a full-stack developer with expertise in the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Next.js and PostgreSQL.
 With a strong foundation in Java and JavaScript, I am expanding into Java-based full-stack development using Hibernate, Spring, Spring Boot, and SQL.
 My journey includes certifications in Data Structures and Algorithms using Java, Full Stack Development from GeeksforGeeks, and API Development with Postman.
 I specialize in designing REST APIs for seamless communication between software applications.
-Additionally, I bring creativity through multimedia skills, including video and music editing.
 My long-term goal is to become a versatile full-stack developer, combining technical expertise with strong architectural thinking to build efficient, high-quality applications.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [varunsainadiminti@gmail.com](mailto:varunsainadiminti@gmail.com)